ahuacate/sonarr/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/sonarr/master/images/quality.png)

 ### 2.04 Configure Indexers
+This is where you configure Sonarr to use Usenet a your primary search indexer and Torrents as secondary.
+For torrents Sonarr uses Jackett which must be installed as shown [HERE](https://github.com/ahuacate/jackett).

+**A) Add Jackett as a Indexer**

-First create a new indexer using the Torznab Custom template named `Jackett` and fill out the details as shown below.
+Create a new torrent indexer using the `Torznab Custom` template and fill out the details as shown below.

 | Add Torznab | Value
 | :---  | :---: